Programs, Workshops and Lectures

 Research Team Management Series

-This series for researcher faculty and PIs covers skills essential for recruiting and managing an effective and synergistic research team.
-Click here to learn more.
+This series for researcher faculty and covers skills essential for recruiting and managing an effective and synergistic research team.
+Learn more.

 GRANTWISE SERIES

-The goals of the GRANTWISE Series are to provide grantsmanship tips that are applicable to all applications as well as provide an overview of NIH grant opportunities that are specific to early stage investigator (ESI) faculty and trainees.
+The GRANTWISE Seminar Series (GRANT Writing and Information Sessions for Enhancing Knowledge About Grant Elements) provides grantsmanship tips that are applicable to all applications, as well as an overview of NIH grant opportunities that are specific to ESI faculty and trainees.
+This workshop will be repeated to coincide with other NIH standard due dates.

 GRANTWISE - "Writing Specific Aims"